sethshal/VSCO-App/README.md

    2. I added very basic unit tests.
 Given more time would have definitely wanted to add full coverage.
    3. I would have like to define different screen sizes to accommodate for different screen sizes.
 I did add landscape mode
    4. I would have liked to add custom exception classes to make the error handling more elegant.
+   5. I would have liked to integrate paging into the whole application time permitting